-Main points and principles of these rules;
+Main points and principles of these rules:

-- 1. These rules are an initial draft to be used in the 2019 FAI E-concept Championships. - 2.
-The rules are based on the FAI Sailplane Grand prix rules - 3.
-These rules apply to all classes of E-concept competitions. - 4.
-Modification and amendments to these rules will be approved by the IGC bureau - 5.
-Scoring is based on a total elapsed time system. (similar to the Tour de France) - 6.
-To accommodate day devaluation issues no pilot will receive less than 1.2 x the elapsed time of the competitor immediately faster than them. - 7.
-All outlanding pilots will receive 1.2 x the slowest finishers time. - 8.
-Requirements for energy measurement will be published in the event Local procedures.
+- The rules are based on the FAI Sailplane Grand Prix rules - These rules apply to all classes of e-Concept competitions.
+A distance handicap method is used to compare different types of aircraft. - Scoring is based on a total elapsed time system, similar to the Tour de France. - It is possible to use the engine during the competition flight within a contingent.
+Energy consumption outside the quota is subject to a time penalty. - To accommodate day devaluation issues no pilot will receive more than 1.15 x the elapsed time of the competitor immediately faster than them. - All outlanding pilots will receive 1.15 x the slowest finishers time. - Requirements for energy measurement will be published in the event Local procedures.